openego/eGon-data/README.rst

   docs <https://docs.docker.com/get-docker/>`_ and choose the appropriate install method for your OS.

-  Docker is not required if you use a local postresql installation.
+  Docker is not required if you use a local PostreSQL installation.

 * `osm2pgsql <https://osm2pgsql.org/>`_
   On recent Ubuntu version you can install it via